RoxanaDev1/DBCodeChallange/README.md

 ## How to run

-This project is built with vscode.
+This project is built/run with vscode.

 Run the following command:

-`dotnet restore`
+`dotnet restore` //This will build both of the projects

-`dotnet run <FilePath>`
+`dotnet run --project Solution <FilePath>` //Run the project with a given path to a file

 or

-`dotnet run` if file is added to input folder, and the path in the code is updated to your file.
+`dotnet run --project Solution` //If file is added to input folder, and the path in the code is updated to your file.

 ## Solution components